modmail-dev/Modmail/README.md

 ### Heroku Account

 After making a Github account, you need to make a Heroku account.
-Make one at [Heroku's Website](https://heroku.com/) and then follow the steps below:
+Make one at [Heroku's Website](https://heroku.com/) and then follow the steps below: [Or watch this short youtube tutorial!](https://youtu.be/MSJWMhC5X3I)

 ### Setting it up